 Scientists also responded that a high volume of negative reactions affected their future willingness to engage with the public via the media.
 Some, however, prove threat-hardy and refuse to let themselves be intimidated.
 One of them is social psychologist Pia Lamberty, whose research focuses on conspiracy theories.
 Despite ongoing threats, she has continued her outreach but has had to substantially change her life.

 Pia Lamberty, social psychologist researching conspiracy theories: “I received a lot of threats even before the pandemic because of my research focus.
 So I had to change my behaviour.
 You won’t find private information about me anywhere, nor would I ever post a picture that discloses where I am currently having a coffee.
-When I give offline talks, there are security personnel present, and I don’t advertise these talks at all”. – Read the full interview
+When I give offline talks, there are security personnel present, and I don’t advertise these talks at all”. – Read the full interview of Pia Lamberty

 Outreach is impossible without support